daylinmorgan/brain/slipbox/vocj-sops.md

 But I need to use `sudo` to verify this.
 This file will need to be accessible to my user `daylin`.

-I adapted the instructions from the `sops-nix` README and added tho following to make the secret accessible:
+I adapted the instructions from the `sops-nix` README and added the following to make the secret accessible:

 ```nix
 sops.secrets.restic-othalan = {